 Two children and a teen dead in a Phoenix stabbing, another person seriously injured

-PHOENIX - The Phoenix Police Department is investigating a stabbing that happened at an apartment complex Sunday morning, taking the lives of two children and a teen and seriously injuring another person.
+PHOENIX - The Phoenix Police Department is investigating a stabbing that happened at an apartment complex Sunday morning, taking the lives of two children and a teen.

 Advertisement